Women’s

 Menstruation Through The Life Cycle

-- Discussion on the effect of pregnancy on hormones and cycles
+- Discuss the effects of pregnancy on hormones and cycles

-- Learn why continuous hormonal birth control is not the solution for period problems at any stage in the menstrual life cycle
+- Learn why continuous hormonal birth control is not a sustainable solution at any stage in the menstrual life cycle

 Lecture 1: Puberty Through the 30s